chartjs/Chart.js/docs/configuration/animations.md

 ## Animation Configuration

 The following animation options are available.
-The global options for are defined in `Chart.defaults.global.animation`.
+The global options for are defined in `Chart.defaults.animation`.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------